Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 Christopher Bass - 0:45:57

-That sounds sensible when I think about the risk environment, things like system access
+That sounds sensible when I think about the risk environment, things like system accessin particular provide opportunities so yeah, it would be good to get that included.

 Thank you.